Jafea7/RecFilter2/README.md

 ---

-## NOTE: Use Python 3.7.9, this is what it was tested and developed on.

----

 ## Explanation:

 RecFilter2 does the following operations:
  - Generate sample images at pre-determined intervals for the whole video;
- - Submit the sample images to the NudeNet classification API;
+ - Submit those sample to the NudeNet classification API;
  - Parse the results for each image based on the wanted search parameters;
  - Generate ffmpeg commands to extract the NSFW sections;
  - Combine these sections in to a final video.

+---

+## Installation:

+Download the files to a directory and enter `pip install -r requirements` to install the Python modules.

+**NOTE:** It has been tested and developed using Python 3.7.9 - we know it works using this version.

 ---

 ## Usage: